Something old, something new! Archibald Vicar, Dip. Eng. tries the latest sensation from BMC, the Austin “Maxi.”

 It would appear to be an idea dreamed up by some marketing cove who’s been to Le Havre and taken a fancy to Gallic traditions among which are flawed sanitation and mistreatment of their monarchs.
 Like the Renault, the Maxi has a rear seat that reclines back to make a very uncomfortable camp bed.
 So, instead of going to a French hotel to experience a terrible night’s sleep, one can doze in one’s Maxi on the front drive and awake with a bad back without travelling a single mile.
 That’s progress, I would assume.

 “…the gearbox can share its oil with the engine…”

-A 1750 engine is will be available at some point.
+A 1750 engine is believed to become available at some point.

 [An edited version of this also appeared in Dublin’s evening paper “The Hibernian Times”]